BEST FOODS LIMITED: MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR ENDED 2024 ISSUED PURSUANT TO SECTION 54 OF THE MODERN SLAVERY ACT 2015

 OUR BUSINESS, STRUCTURE AND SUPPLY CHAINS

-Best Foods Limited was founded in 2003 and is a privately-owned organisation with 2 offices in the UK with a sister company Best Foods Polska based in Gdynia Poland.
+Best Foods Limited was founded in 2003 and is a privately-owned organisation with one office in the UK with a sister company Bestfoods Polska based in Gdynia Poland.
 Since Best Foods was founded, we have always sought to ‘do the right thing’ and conduct our business according to sound ethical principles.
 As such we hold a zero-tolerance policy towards modern Slavery and human trafficking.

-Best Foods Ltd employs around 15 people in the UK and Best Foods Polska employs 45 people in Poland.
+Best Foods Ltd employs around 15 people in the UK and Bestfoods Polska Polska employs 45 people in Poland.

 We develop, source and supply a wide range of food stuffs into the UK retail, Foodservice and B2B markets.
 We source products from Europe, China and South America from supply partners who have been rigorously audited to ensure that they are operating in an ethical and responsible manner.

-All products supplied by Best Foods are from approved suppliers at approved sites.
-All our manufacturing suppliers must be certified to the British Retail Consortium (BRC) Global Standard for Food Safety; they are regularly audited by our technical team against this standard and require AA+, A+ or Grade B+.
+All products supplied by Best Foods are from approved suppliers and approved sites.
+We require our manufacturing suppliers to be certified to a GFSI-recognised standard; they are regularly verified by our Technical team against keeping up-to-date certification.

 OUR POLICIES